-This savory dressing recipe is more of a guideline than an exact recipe.
-You can create your own version using your favorite combinations of bread, herbs, dried fruits, or nuts.
-Some years I like to use all sourdough bread, and other years I use a mixture of multigrain bread and french bread or Francese.
-Mostly, I use whatever bread I have on hand!
+This savory bread stuffing recipe is more of a guideline than an exact formula — a flexible, homey dish that invites creativity.
+Mix and match your favorite breads, herbs, dried fruits, or nuts to make it your own.
+Some years I use all sourdough; other years a mix of multigrain and Francese.
+Mostly, I use whatever’s on hand!

 INGREDIENTS:

-12 cups, cut into 1/2-inch bread cubes, plus 2 cups finely ground fresh bread crumbs (use a food processor) from a couple of loaves of dense, crusty Italian or French bread
+12 cups bread cubes (1/2-inch), plus 2 cups finely ground fresh bread crumbs (from dense, crusty Italian or French bread)

 2 tablespoons Italian seasoning